franzmelchiori/alyvix_com/pages/03.service/05._subscription_enterprise/01.contact_form/form.md

             dateformat: Ymd_His
             extension: txt
             body: "{% include 'forms/data.txt.twig' %}"
-        - message: Thank you for contacting us!
+        - message: Your email was sent.
+We will answer shortly!
         - display: thank_you
         - captcha: true
 ---